 - Create a Schedule: Yes, I really do.
 I list things to be done prior to the day, but most importantly, I list what needs to be done on the day, splitting that up between “do in morning” and “must be done just before serving” <— KEY TIP!!
 I will never forget the day I proudly plonked a turkey on the table then I almost burst into tears when I realised I hadn’t made the gravy!! 😭

 Don’t feel the need to make everything you want on your Thanksgiving table.
 Mix ‘n match as needed with store bought vs homemade.
 My tip with store bought things is to dress them up or freshen them up with extra herbs / lemon etc depending on what it is.
 The most important thing is that you enjoy Thanksgiving and that you aren’t stuck in the kitchen being a stressed out wreck!!!

-I’ve created a Thanksgiving recipe collection which you can browse at your leisure.
-But to help you choose, I’ve written a brief summary about each recipe below, including indicating the difficulty and whether it needs advance preparation (e.g. brining) and how well it reheats.
+I’ve created a full Thanksgiving Recipe Index which you can browse at your leisure.
+But to help you choose, I’ve written a brief summary about the top Thanksgiving recipes below, including indicating the difficulty and whether it needs advance preparation (e.g. brining) and how well it reheats.

 THE MAIN EVENT

 1. JUICY SLOW COOKER TURKEY BREAST (Very Easy • No brining • Best served fresh • Recipe Video provided)

 Wildly popular all year round, with good reason.
 This is without a doubt the safest and easiest way to cook turkey breast without brining.
 It’s moist, juicy, and takes 3 minutes to prepare.
 And the juices from the slow cooker are used to make a killer gravy!
 Recipe here.